-Susan Egan to Release New Solo CD SOFTLY This November
+Susan Egan Releases New Solo CD SOFTLY Today

-Critically-acclaimed Broadway, TV and animation star Susan Egan will release her seventh solo CD, SOFTLY, November 11, 2015 (advanced purchase available October 14, 2015).
+Critically-acclaimed Broadway, TV and animation star Susan Egan releases her seventh solo CD, SOFTLY, today, November 11, 2015.

 Susan Egan: SOFTLY is the culmination of Egan's more than twenty-five years as a celebrated vocalist in the entertainment industry.
 Teaming with classical pianist and composer, Stephen Cook, and acclaimed Cuban jazz flutist, Danilo Lozano, Susan brings the music of her beloved Broadway to a mainstream audience with an easy, elegant, acoustic sound.
 Variety has called Susan's soprano "beguiling in the extreme" and the New York Post labels her "divine."
 Now, in light delivery, accompanied by Los Angeles' best musicians, you will hear why.
 Whether relaxing with a bottle of wine or lulling the baby to sleep, SOFTLY sets the mood and delivers distinguished hits of the New York stage in a way you have never heard before.